Chart Color Schemes

 Employment

-The area shows particularly strong specialization in accommodation & food with an employment share of 1.5 times the regional level.
-Meanwhile, agriculture, forestry & fishing has limited presence at 0.8% compared to the regional level of 4.5%.
-Many residents commute elsewhere for work based on Census data.
-During the year to September 2025, employment levels increased by 2.6% and labour force increased by 2.4%, causing the unemployment rate to fall by 0.2 percentage points.
-In comparison, Rest of Qld recorded employment growth of 1.7%, labour force growth of 2.1%, with unemployment rising by 0.3 percentage points.
-State-level data to 25-Nov shows QLD employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, broadly in line with the national rate of 4.3%.
-National employment forecasts from May-25 suggest national employment should expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Coolangatta's employment mix suggests local employment should increase by 6.9% over five years and 14.1% over ten years, assuming constant population growth for illustrative purposes.
+Coolangatta showed strong specialization in accommodation & food with an employment share 1.5 times the regional level.
+Agriculture, forestry & fishing was under-represented at 0.8%, compared to Rest of Qld's 4.5%.
+Many residents commuted elsewhere for work based on Census data.
+Over September 2024 to September 2025, employment increased by 2.6% while labour force increased by 2.4%, causing the unemployment rate to fall by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Coolangatta's employment mix suggests local employment should increase by 6.9% over five years and 14.1% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment